rodages/Project-2-Whats-My-Footprint/README.md

 #### <a name='api-search-results'>Example Results from API call</a>

-API Returns different data depending if request was to Farm stage or any other stage.
+API Returns different data depending if the request was to Farm stage or any other stage.
 Below examples of each API call.

 ![FarmStageResults](./screenshots/SearchResultsGBRFarm.PNG "Farm Stage Results")